Batik Air Review: Kuala Lumpur to Perth (2025)

 • Ticket Type: Super Saver Economy (includes free 20 kg checked baggage allowance)

 The cheapest economy fare included 20kg of checked baggage.
-This is somewhat an anomaly, as with most low-cost carriers you must purchase baggage separately.
+This is somewhat of an anomaly, as with most low-cost carriers you must purchase baggage separately.

 There were no snacks or complimentary beverages were provided on this flight, but meals are available to purchase.